aniskoubaa/gaitech_doc/sphinx-doc/source/turtlebot/map-navigation.rst

 .. code-block:: bash

-  python your_path/gaitech_doc/src/turtlebot/navigation/map_navigation/scripts/map_navigation.py
+  python your_path/gaitech_edu/src/turtlebot/navigation/map_navigation/scripts/map_navigation.py

 For ``C++`` run:

 .. code-block:: bash

-  rosrun gaitech_doc map_navigation_node
+  rosrun gaitech_edu map_navigation_node

 In the latter case, You must make sure to have correctly configured your network settings as explained in the :ref:`network-config-doc` tutorial.